WaterRower Club Rowing Machine Review

 Comfort

 The seat is ergonomically designed and comes with sufficient padding to make rowing for extensive periods comfortable.
-The seat has 8 bearings in total, allowing for an extremely smooth rowing stroke.
+The seat has 8 bearings in total, for a smooth glide.

 WaterRower Club Comfort

-The footrests hold your feet firmly in place and can be adjusted in a matter of seconds to accommodate users with different shoe sizes.
+The footrests hold your feet firmly in place and can be adjusted in a few seconds to accommodate different shoe sizes.
 Nylon straps are used to secure your feet and the ‘heel cups’ allow a natural movement as you row.

-The fluid rowing motion on the WaterRower Club Rowing Machine is one its biggest selling points.
+The fluid rowing motion on the WaterRower Club rowing machine is a big selling point.
 The seat glides up and down the dual rails and the spragg clutch prevents any jerkiness.

 (Back to Top)